Conservative Partnership Institute: Organization and projects

+CPI may share resources/services with these groups, such as discounted real estate, accounting (Compass Professional) and legal representation (Compass Legal), direct mail, studios for podcast recordings and videos.
+Their boards often have overlapping membership.

+Holding weekly meetings at the CPI headquarters are the hard right House Freedom Caucus, and the conservative Senate Republican Steering Committee, headed by Mike Lee.

+Cultural and legal support for Trump

+According to Andrew Kloster, formerly of Compass Legal, one of CPI's goals is "de-risking public service on the right".
+This is made possible, according to Jonathan Blitzer of The New Yorker, by providing "an alternative, fully self-sufficient ecosystem" for anyone on the right who fears "financial ruin" and/or "pariah status" in Washington from taking "bold" action in the service of the Trump cause.

+Kloster's group, Courage Under Fire Legal Defense Fund, has spent approximately $3 million as of May 2024 defending John Eastman, Peter Navarro, Mike Roman.

-Property purchases
+Property purchases and finances

+"Patriot's Row" Washington DC Properties

-Within the span of one year, limited liability companies connected to CPI purchased nine properties that are "steps" from each other other in Washington D.C.
+Within the span of one year, limited liability companies connected to CPI purchased nine properties that are "steps" from each other in Washington D.C.
 Grid News refers to these purchasing entities as "shell companies".
 The total purchase price for these properties is $41 million.
 These properties are located two blocks east of the United States Capitol, which houses the U.S. Congress.
 The purchased properties, which CPI now controls, consist of "four commercial properties along a single Pennsylvania Avenue block, three adjoining rowhouses around the corner, and a garage and carriage house in the rear alley.
-CPI’s aim, as expressed in its annual report, is to transform the swath of prime real estate into a campus it calls 'Patriot's Row'".
+CPI's aim, as expressed in its annual report, is to transform the swath of prime real estate into a campus it calls 'Patriot's Row'".

+"Camp Rydin" Eastern Shore Compound

+In December 2021, CPI purchased a 2,200 acre compound near the eastern shore in Cambridge, Maryland.
+Described as a "conservative Camp David", the eleven bedroom lodge is "a place where conservatives can strategize and unite" and features marshland for hunting, fishing and kayaking as well as indoor tennis and basketball courts.
+Roughly a dozen congressional staff training events are held at the compound each year, including a "researcher bootcamp" and a "legislative director retreat".

-The name of Edward Corrigan, the president of CPI, appears on public documents related to the purchases.
-The companies involved in the purchases list Cameron Seward, CPI’s general counsel and director of operations, as an officer on corporate filings, and give CPI’s Independence Avenue headquarters as their principal address.
+The name of Edward Corrigan, the president of CPI, appears on public documents related to the property purchases.
+The companies involved in the purchases list Cameron Seward, CPI's general counsel and director of operations, as an officer on corporate filings, and give CPI's Independence Avenue headquarters as their principal address.
 Seward's name also appears on the purchasing companies' incorporation documents.